+HCC does not offer Intensive English classes.
 In order to pursue a full course of study in either the Associate in Arts or Associate in Science degree programs as an F-1 international student, you must demonstrate the ability to speak, read, write, and understand English at a level appropriate for college-level studies.

 How long will it take to get my acceptance materials and I-20 form?

-After you have met all of the admission requirements, HCC will send you a Welcome Letter and a Form I-20, usually within one week.
+After you have met all of the admission requirements, HCC will send you an Acceptance Letter and a Form I-20, usually within one week.
 Non-immigrant students may apply for a visa at the nearest United States Embassy or Consulate in their country of residence up to 120 days prior to the program start date on their Form I-20.
 Transfer students will be issued an I-20 form after HCC receives their SEVIS (Student Exchange and Visitor Information System) record from their current school.